samche42/ShiftScan/README.md

 ___
 ### Step 4a: Running the analysis (default RAM-intensive mode)

+Navigate to where ShiftScan was installed (unless you've added it to your PATH).
 The analysis pipeline can be run with :

 **Mac users:** ```python3 multiprocessor_main.py -i example_input/ -m example_metadata/metadata.txt -o example_output/```.